 All trustees, advisors, staff, and volunteers of the Cystic Fibrosis Foundation (“Foundation”) act with honesty, integrity, and openness in their dealings as representatives of the Foundation and are expected to comply with this Code of Ethics as applicable to their role with the Foundation.
 The Foundation promotes a working environment that values respect, fairness, and integrity.

 The Foundation has a clearly stated mission and purpose, approved by the board of trustees, in pursuit of the public good.
-All of its programs support that mission to cure cystic fibrosis and to provide all people with the disease the opportunity to lead full, productive lives by funding research and drug development, promoting individualized treatment, and ensuring access to high-quality specialized care.
+All of its programs support that mission to cure cystic fibrosis and to provide all people with CF the opportunity to lead long, fulfilling lives by funding research and drug development, partnering with the CF community, and advancing high-quality, specialized care.
 All who work for or on behalf of the Foundation understand and are loyal to that mission and purpose.
 The mission is responsive to the constituency and communities served by the Foundation and of value to the society at large.

 The Foundation has a board of trustees that is responsible for setting the mission and strategic direction of the Foundation and for oversight of the finances, operations, and policies of the Foundation.
 The board: